About Community Service

 Non-profits supported the past year

 Grants are issued twice each year; spring and fall.
-The listing below is for the last two grant periods, fall 2016 and spring 2017.
+The listing below is the last two grant periods, with a summary table, and a listing that includes information regarding the non-profit organizations and the use of the grant.

 Athletes for Kids is an organization with a program focused upon building supportive, mentoring relationships between high school athletes and children who have disabilities and special needs of all kinds.
 Funding used for Youth Development and Training Equipment.
 A...read more